Rice krispie treats on a dark plate

 The problem is most rice krispie treats aren’t vegan.
 This is because traditional marshmallows have gelatin.
 And if you are curious as to why I avoid gelatin as a vegan, I would simply google where it comes from, and then you’ll get the idea.
 Then you can head back here, buy a few simple ingredients, and make your very own batch of vegan rice krispie treats that are just as good as what you remembered while also being cruelty-free!
 Sound like a plan?
 Let’s do it, baby.

-VEGAN RICE KRISPIE TREAT TECHNIQUE
+VEGAN RICE KRISPIE TREATS TECHNIQUE

 Before we mix all of these ingredients together to make the most delicious rice krispie treats you’ve ever had, you’ll need to decide what you’d prefer: thin, bar-like treats or big, blocky, bakery-style treats.
 If you choose the latter, like moi, then you can use a loaf pan to shape the mixture.
 If you’d like bars, use a 9″ x 9″ baking dish.